How Long Should I Wait for Him Before I’m Wasting My Time?

 I’m guessing everyone reading this has been in the same position as you, with the same question:

 “How long do I invest in a man before I panic that I’m wasting my time?”

-And try though I might, this isn’t something that can easily be reduced to a simple science, because each individual man has his own unique set of issues.
+And try though I might, this isn’t something that can easily be reduced to a simple science.
+Each man has his own unique set of issues.

-Every woman who proceeds to date a guy who “isn’t looking for anything serious” is essentially driving over the orange cones and through the yellow tape that signify danger, and wondering why she always gets into an accident.
+Every woman who proceeds to date a guy who “isn’t looking for anything serious” or deeper commitment is essentially driving over the orange cones and through the yellow tape that signify danger, and wondering why she always gets into an accident.